tnyeanderson/heart-sms-backend/README.md

 Or run caddy as a service.

-At the moment the web interface requires a lot of work as many dependencies are outdated/deprecated.
+At the moment the web interface requires some work as many dependencies are outdated/deprecated.
 See the `TODO.md` file in `heart-sms-web`

 ## Run test suite